ericmjl/essays-on-data-science/docs/newsletter/2020/11-november.md

-In there, you'll find lots of practical advice for those who are interested in practical wrangling of messy spreadsheet data that come to us from collaborators, and his writings are directly in the spirit of learning in the open!
+In there, you'll find lots of practical advice for those who are interested in practical wrangling of messy spreadsheet data that come to us from collaborators, and his writings are directly in the spirit of learning in the open.

 ## [Git Scraping](https://simonwillison.net/2020/Oct/9/git-scraping/)